 And, why would Mr. Trump obstruct an investigation if he was not under investigation and the evidence did not lead to him?
 Sure, he’s no genius, but even the naïve Mr. Trump isn’t going to hang himself when he had assurances from Comey that he was not under investigation.

 Finally, and I must point this out again.
 Mr. Comey had a duty to report the obstruction if he thought it took place.
 He did not.
-His carefully crafted memoranda drafted after each encounter don’t either that he felt like this was obstruction.
+His carefully crafted memoranda drafted after each Trump encounter don’t report obstruction either.

 The Comey statement certainly highlights the irregular conduct of a President in approaching him, but his contemporaneous memo doesn’t hint at illegality.
 In fact, he specifically says that he took Trump’s statements on Flynn to apply to Flynn, and not the entire Russian investigation.